Annulment is not an alternative to divorce. An annulment is actually a legal process that retroactively declares a marriage null and void.

 Annulment Lawyers in Houston, TX

 Are you hoping to annul your marriage in Southeast Texas?
-You should contact The Gonzalez Law Group for legal assistance.
+You should contact The Gonzalez Law Group, PLLC for legal assistance.

 Our Houston divorce attorneys represent individuals in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 Call (832) 530-4070 or fill out an online contact form to have our lawyers review your case and answer all of your legal questions during a free initial consultation.